Dismal Swamp State Park in Elizabeth City, NC

 The swamp itself is a unique natural wonder that is the site of mystery‚ history and recreation that attracts thousands of people each year.
 Many of those visitors start at the Welcome Center that is located on the banks of the Dismal Swamp Canal.

-The center is open 24 hours a day and is the only welcome center in the continental United States that is accessible by both a major highway and a historic waterway.
+It is the only welcome center in the continental United States that is accessible by both a major highway and a historic waterway, and keeps its restrooms open 24 hours a day.
 It offers information on everything from swamp history to local fauna, and tourists can also make lodging and North Carolina Ferry System reservations.

-As for the canal itself, it is fully open to canoeists and kayakers, and a boat ramp provides access.
+As for the canal itself, it is fully open to canoeists and kayakers and has a launch for access.
 In addition, park rangers schedule several environmental educational and interpretive events along the waterway throughout the year.

 Read more about the outdoors in Elizabeth City, NC.